Jimmyu2foru18/Jimmyu2foru18/README.md

 ## Development Philosophy

-**"Clean code is not a luxury—it's a professional responsibility.
-Simplicity scales; complexity fails."**
+**"Always Clean code, Complexity fails."**

 - **Composition over Inheritance** – Build flexible, reusable components
 - **DRY Principle** – Automate redundancy, abstract patterns
+- **Documentation-First**
-- **Documentation-First** – Code without docs is incomplete
+- Code without docs is incomplete.
-- **Performance Budgets** – Optimize before scaling becomes critical
+-- What you did
+-- what your doing
+-- what your gonna do.
 - **Testable by Design** – If it's hard to test, it's poorly designed

 ---